yoshihikosuzuki/CentromereAssembly/dacmaster/README.md

+damaster and dacenter are now merged into a single package: dacmaster.
+Therefore, two README below will be merged in the near future.

 # DAzzler Centromeric Monomer AdjuSTER

 Dacmaster recieves the fasta file of the units reported by datruf, and determine a set of representative centromeric monomers from it.
 This task is done by